tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * For two users to exchange data with one another across the internet, they need a common set of rules for how the information is sent between them; this is a `communication protocol`.

 * `Communication protocols` are usually built within a stack known as a `protocol suite`.
-For example, the `internet protocol suite` is widely used today, and of the protocols that make up the suite `Hyper Text Transfer Protocol` or `HTTP` is the foundation for communication.
+For example, the `internet protocol suite` is widely used today, and of the protocols that make up the suite, `Hyper Text Transfer Protocol` or `HTTP` is the foundation for communication.

 * Another important piece is known as the `system's architecure` or how the actual computers within the network are able to communicate with one another.
 Traditionally this is done in a `client-server` model, however, IPFS leverages a `peer-to-peer` network model of connection.